objectionary/news.eolang.org/_posts/2024/05/2024-05-02-rho-sigma-delta-lambda.md

 one of the previous blog posts, but let's dive a bit deeper.
 In EO, the attribute is indicated by `@` sign.
 The attribute is not mandatory and may be absent.
 The `φ` attribute of the object `X` is the attribute that refers to the object `Y` which object `X` decorates.
-The main purpose of decoration - reuse of the attributes.
+The main purpose of decoration is the reuse of attributes.
 For example:

 ```
 [type] > animal